 Drexel was also actively involved in public affairs and an outspoken advocate for the rights of poor blacks and Native Americans.
 She supported petitions to Congress to increase aid to reservation schools; wrote letters to newspaper editors whose reporting on Indian affairs she found to be biased; and started a letter-writing campaign in support of a federal anti-lynching law.

 The wealthy heiress displayed a hard-headed pragmatism when dealing with local authorities in the segregated South.
 Adopting the maxim “render to Caesar what is Caesar’s,” Drexel decreed that the order’s churches in the South, instead of the customary roped-off section in the rear for blacks, would have two long pews running front to back for the races.
-This tactic kept the Sisters within the letter of local segregation laws—and protected the schools from closure—while flouting their racist spirit.
+This tactic kept the Sisters within the letter of local segregation laws—and protected the schools from closure—while flouting their racist intentions.
 She also used dummy corporations and other legal shell games to hide her land purchases until the schools were too entrenched for local authorities to close.
 Nonetheless, there were regular conflicts with local bigotries: the order’s mother house in Bensalem, Pennsylvania, received a bomb threat when it was under construction; an order school in Rock Castle, Virginia, was destroyed by arson in 1899; and the Ku Klux Klan threatened the same for another in Texas in 1922.

 Katharine’s travels and work continued until 1938, when a stroke left her almost completely immobile and forced her to give up leadership of the Sisters.
 Because she died without issue, the corpus of her father’s estate passed not to the order she founded, but to various charitable and religious institutions designated in his will.